Abizern/hblog/content/posts/2015-10-10-a-swift-repeating-timer.markdown

 ---
-title: A Swift Repeating Timer
+title: "A Swift Repeating Timer"
-tags: programming, swift
-description: A Swift function to create and start a timer dispatch source.
+description: "A Swift function to create and start a timer dispatch source."
+date: "2015-10-10"
+tags: ["swift"]
+aliases: [ "/2015/10/10/a-swift-repeating-timer/" ]

 ---

 We frequently (excuse the pun) need to schedule a repeated action.